Miners for Democracy: Mining safety

 Mining safety for the Miners for Democracy was a core issue.
 A prime example of this was in 1969 when over 60,000 miners working in the coalfields went on strike.
 This strike during 1969 was during Yablonski's campaign for union president.
-Soon after that, Black Lung Disease became another crucial issue for miners.
+Soon after that, Black lung disease became another crucial issue for miners.
 This disease sparked over 70,000 miners to go on a march to the capital of West Virginia.
 Yablonski saw an opportunity to help the united miners in the quest for safer working conditions.
 Yablonski pushed for cleaner air in the mines for miners, to reduce food contamination miners and their families were eating, and to reduce pollutants in the water.
-However, only a couple months after Yablonski ‘s canididacy for union president, he was murdered.
+However, only a couple months after Yablonski's candidacy for union president, he was murdered.
 Yablonski's death sparked a movement in the miners who said that if coal could not be mined safely, it would not be mined at all.
-The miners knew that this might possibly create job losses for miners, and ensured that miners who lost their jobs would be given other union jobs.
+The miners knew that this could create job losses, and ensured that miners who lost their jobs would be given others by the union.
 The Miners for Democracy helped to pave the way for safer working conditions.